LilianXiao/final-project/README.md

 Short video demo:
 https://drive.google.com/file/d/1Azspsej8MV49RC9JZOpfTU-JfBLviWNv/view?usp=sharing

+As an update, I may not actually end up using this visualizer component, if I end up making a lot of progress in my shadertoy!

 ## Milestone 2: Implementation part 2 (due 11/24)
 I worked on creating the visualizer background; the main inspiration is from DV-i's original dj set video, which the song I'm using (resonance) is included in.